Pretty Little Liars More Deaths Murders Season 7-B

 Advertisement

-Death has followed these little liars for quite some time — so yeah, colour me shocked at any season that declares it will top the show's most insane murders.
+Death has followed these little liars for quite some time — so yeah, color me shocked at any season that declares it will top the show's most insane murders.

 So, the real question: Who's going to bite the bullet in the upcoming episodes?
 While I doubt PLL will give us one death per episode, I do think we can expect the body count to be more brutal than it was in previous seasons.
 Could someone very close to the Liars — say, one of the love interests — be offed by the season's end?
 Or, could the show go the opposite way and have a surprising person both betray that liars and meet their doom?
 (In which case, it's Lucas.
 It's gotta be Lucas.)